 Back to the O2 for my only slight disappointment of the day.
-Sorry Grimes fans but this was a set for which the expression "when it was good it was very very good but when it was a bit shambolic it wasn't quite so good" was invented.
-Whaddya mean you've never heard that expression before?
-I'm probably being a bit harsh & if it had been anywhere but the O2 I'm sure I'd have loved it.
+Sorry Grimes fans but this was a set for which the expression “when it was good it was very very good but when it was a bit shambolic it wasn’t quite so good” was invented.
+Whaddya mean you’ve never heard that expression before?
+I’m probably being a bit harsh & if it had been anywhere but the O2 I’m sure I’d have loved it.
 I do like her music but tonight it just felt a little flat at times.
-I'm sure most people really enjoyed it & I did stay till the end so it obviously wasn't 'bad' as such.
-Anyway to make up for being a bit gripey here's that new Grimes video that was released yesterday.
+I’m sure most people really enjoyed it & I did stay till the end so it obviously wasn’t ‘bad’ as such.

 It was now deffo time for some dance music & a trip to Timbuk2 was in order.
 It had been taken over by the brilliant Crazylegs promoters for the early evening.
 Crazylegs are having a stellar year this year, putting on some unbelievable lineups at various venues across the city.
 Like this coming up tomorrow.
 I just caught the end of The Kelly Twins set, part of the Idle Hands clan they have a legendarily deep record collection & sure enough they played a wonderfully varied set full of underground (bass) music.
 Bouncing, garagey beats with a tempo that slowly rose as their set went on.
 They handed over to techno dj Lukas who was great but people kept on sidling up to me asking if I could sell them pills or MDMA so I left.
 It was either that or ask them “do i look like a fucking drug dealer” to which the answer would obviously have been “yes”.